Thursday, 23 January 2025

 Although the feature is promising, it does have limitations.
 For one, it may take several minutes for the podcast-like conversation to be generated.
 Additionally, it’s currently only available in English and may not always 100% accurately reflect the details of your notes.
 Google has openly stated that an audio overview doesn’t offer a comprehensive or objective view of a topic but rather a summarised version based on your provided information.

 Despite these drawbacks, this AI tool could be a fun and interactive way to learn from your research.
 It certainly adds an extra layer of engagement to reading through notes and summarising content.
-If you’re keen to try it, you can access the feature in NotebookLM by selecting the Notebook in the bottom-right corner of your screen and choosing the Audio Overview option.
+If you’re keen to try it, you can access the feature in NotebookLM by selecting the Notebook Guide in the bottom-right corner of your screen and choosing the Audio Overview option.
 With the ability to hear AI hosts discussing your research, it’s likely to add a new dimension to your studies or work, even if just for a bit of light-hearted fun.

 Google’s new AI podcast feature demonstrates the company’s commitment to pushing the boundaries of AI in education and research.
 Whether studying a complex topic or exploring a random interest, this tool could help make your notes more entertaining and easier to digest.